jsumners/fastify-server-session/Readme.md

 ### Server Side Storage

-Using this implementation the sessions will be stored in the Fastify instance making the server statefull.
+Using this implementation the sessions will be stored in memory on the Fastify instance making the server stateful.
+This is not recommended for production.
+It will not share state among multiple instances of the same application.

 ```js
 const fastify = require('fastify')()